90 Years of Technology at Farmingdale

-In the earlies years at Farmingdale, technology revolved around farming.
+In the earliest years at Farmingdale, technology revolved around farming.
 The course of study included Farm Crops, Soil Fertility, Dairying and Animal Husbandry, Forestry and Be ekeeping, Olericulture and Fruit Growing, Farm Mechanics and Farm Management, among other things.
 Here, an early student is shown riding a Cletrac Tractor.

 The Institute acquired many pieces of farming equipment.